yuannuonuo/Circumplex-aware-Contrastive-Learning/README.md

 # CIRCLE: A Circumplex-Aware Contrastive Learning Framework

-**CIRCLE: A Circumplex-Aware Contrastive Learning Framework for Fine-grained Human Value Identification in LLM-Generated Content** (NLPCC 2026 Shared Task 2, Track 1).
+**CIRCLE: A Circumplex-Aware Contrastive Learning Framework for Fine-grained Human Value Identification in LLM-Generated Content** (IP&MC 2026 Track#9: Trustworthy Content Governance and Safe Generative AI in the Age of Large Language Models).

 This is the **lightweight code + data** package.
 It contains the **data, model code, and experiment code** needed to reproduce every result and figure in the paper.
 The